griffio/griffio.github.io/_posts/2025-09-30-More-SqlDelight-Enums-With-PostgreSql.md

 These are mapped as String type, there is no compiler support yet for generating as Kotlin Enum classes.
 Currently type safety outside the database is lost.

-It is recommend to use SqlDelight enum type adapters instead as these are type safe, there maybe some performance reasons for using native enums or using them as ranges.
+It is recommend to use [SqlDelight enum type adapters](https://sqldelight.github.io/sqldelight/2.1.0/jvm_postgresql/types/#enums) instead as these are type safe, there maybe some performance reasons for using native enums or using them as ranges.

-PostgreSql doesn't support CREATE TYPE IF EXISTS ... or CREATE OR REPLACE TYPE.
-Using CREATE TYPE with initialization scripts is not idempotent.
+PostgreSql doesn't support `CREATE TYPE IF EXISTS` ... or `CREATE OR REPLACE TYPE`.
+Using `CREATE TYPE` with initialization scripts is not idempotent.

 **Example**